fogartyy/To_Do_List/README.md

 ## Project Overview

 The To-Do List App is a web application that allows users to create and manage their daily tasks.
-Users can register an account, log in, and perform operations such as adding, editing, and deleting tasks.
+Users can perform operations such as adding, editing, and deleting tasks.
 The app provides a simple and intuitive user interface for managing to-do lists efficiently.

 ## Technologies Used